roberttwomey/nosc-toolkit/readme.md

 More coming soon.
 For now we have very preliminary visualization in Unity.

-### Shadow/MoCap Data In Unity
+### Shadow/MoCap Data in Unity

 Start the shadow software.
 Wear the shadow suit.
-Connect to the shadow network.
+Connect your laptop to the shadow WiFi network.
+You should see the shadow suit in the shadow software.

-Open the [unity/shadow-unity-test]
+With Unity, open the [unity/shadow-unity-test](unity/shadow-unity-test) project.

+Play **SampleScene**.

+You should see the rigged skeleton follow the motions of your shadow suit.

+### LSL Data in Unity

+Wear the Polar sensor and start the BLEPolarDirect program.

+With Unity, open the [unity/unity%20LSL%20test](unity/unity%20LSL%20test) project.

+Play the **lsl to unity test** scene.

+The floating text panel in the scene should show the current polar readings.

 ## Initial Setup